 Most visitors combine trips to the Alabama Hills with:

 Climate data for Lone Pine can be found at here.

 The Cerro Gordo Mines form the basis of a small ghost town about 45 minutes from Lone Pine.
-There are several largely intact buildings remaining, of which the American Hotel is the most photogenic, especially the inside.
-Although the hotel is currently being renovated you may be able to gain access to the interior.
+There are several largely intact buildings remaining.
+Unfortunately The American Hotel burned down in June of 2020.
+It is being reconstructed and as of December, 2020 the basement had been dug and leveled.
+The American Hotel was the most photogenic of the buildings, especially the inside.
 Prior to visiting Cerro Gordo call Robert Desmarais, the property manager, at 760 876-5030 and ask about road conditions.

 Cerro Gordo ghost town is at 8,500 feet in elevation and is accessed via Cerro Gordo Road.
 This is a steep packed dirt road.
 A 2WD vehicle is normally sufficient, except following a rain or in the winter after a snow.
 While the road is not difficult to drive, it is steep, narrow, and there are drop-offs.
 Some will be uncomfortable driving it.
 Cerro Gordo Road continues past the ghost town to Saline Valley Road.
 4WD low is required to continue on to Saline Valley as the road becomes very rocky with wash-outs.

 To get to Cerro Gordo from Lone Pine drive south on US 395 / Main Street to the intersection with CA 136.
 Turn left at the intersection and drive 13.0 miles (just past the town of Keeler) to Cerro Gordo Road.
 Turn left and drive 7.7 miles on Cerro Gordo Road to the ghost town.

 Cerro Gordo is privately owned and only gets a few visitors per day.
 It is open every day from 9AM to 4PM in the winter months, and from 9AM to 5PM when daylight savings time is in effect.
 Admission is $15 per person and a liability waiver form must be signed.
-The website cerrogordomines.com contains more information about access and admission tickets can be purchased.
-Cerro Gordo was sold in late 2018 but as of this writing (March, 2020) remains open to the public.
-As of March 2020 you can also pay the admission fee when you get to Cerro Gordo.
+The website cerrogordomines.com contains more information about access.
+Cerro Gordo was sold in late 2018 but remains open to the public.
+As of March, 2021 you can pay the admission fee when you get to Cerro Gordo.